MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/woodgrove-scenario.md

 |Woodgrovebank.jpg|An image that is used for form customization in the Woodgrove Bank customization sample scenario.|
 |New-mpbfile.ps1|A Windows PowerShell script that is used to bundle a management pack with its associated resource files into an .mpb file that can then be imported into Service Manager.
 Resource files can include items such as images and forms.|

-## Step 1 - Open the management pack
+## Open the management pack

-The primary goal of the Woodgrove Bank customization scenario is to create a new custom activity that triggers a Windows Workflow Foundation (WF) workflow that automatically adds a computer to a group in Active Directory Domain Services (AD DS).
+The primary goal of the Woodgrove Bank customization scenario is to create a custom activity that triggers a Windows Workflow Foundation (WF) workflow that automatically adds a computer to a group in Active Directory Domain Services (AD DS).

  To create this new activity, in this step of the scenario, Ken must extend the Service Manager class library by adding a new activity class that is derived from the base **Activity** class.
 This custom class includes all the properties of the base activity class and two new properties—**ComputerName** and **GroupName**.
 These new properties identify the computer you're adding and the Active Directory group to which you're adding the computer.
 Ken also needs to define the **System.AddComputerForm** form that will represent the new **Automated Activity: Add Computer to AD Group** activity.